firepear/petrel/README.md

     with the payload of a given request
   - Request handlers are just functions with the signature `func([]byte) (uint16, []byte, error)`
-- On the other hand, it's kinda opinionated about operations (on the server side), in the name of taking stuff off your plate:
+- On the other hand, it's a little bit opinionated about operations on the server side, in the name of taking stuff off your plate:
-  - You'll need to have a simple event loop somewhere
+  - You'll need to have (or put) a simple event loop somewhere
-  - You get a free handler for `SIGINT` and `SIGTERM` (whether you wanted it or not)
+  - You get a handler for `SIGINT` and `SIGTERM`, whether you wanted that or not

 ## Servers

 ### OS signals